 What is the FHS plot registration deadline?

-Plots registered before the FHS comes into force (expected late 2026) can commence under current Part L 2021 rules for up to 12 months.
-After the transitional period ends (expected late 2027), all new homes must meet FHS.
-Transitional arrangements operate on an individual building basis, not site-wide.
+Projects with applications submitted before 24 March 2027 can build to Part L 2021 if commenced before 24 March 2028.
+After that, all new homes must meet FHS.
+Arrangements operate on an individual building basis, not site-wide.
+Older transitional provisions (2013 and 2021) have been revoked.
 See our Transitional Arrangements page for details.

 Can developers still install gas boilers under the FHS?